 If you pack your products in cardboard boxes there is an easy way to switch to reusable packaging.
 Reuseabox provide once used or new surplus cardboard boxes.
 These boxes have been used but are still clean, dry and perfectly reusable.
 Cardboard boxes are costly to make and recycle and should not be treated as a single use item.
 When you choose to Reuseabox you get low cost packaging on demand.
 We don’t have to make a used cardboard box so there are zero lead times.
 Our unique Carbon Footprint Tool allows us to provide reports on your environmental savings.
 We can tell you exactly how much carbon you have saved by packing your products in used cardboard boxes, along with lots of other interesting data.

-To find out more about our used cardboard boxes, contact the team on 01636 626476 or email [email protected]
+To find out more about our reusable cardboard boxes, contact the team on 01636 626476 or browse our Range of Used Cardboard Boxes.